DanielRailean/Dimi-Site/src/routes/(blog-article)/semester-2/+page.md

 slug: semester-2
 title: Semester 2
 Created: 2023-05-21
-excerpt: An overview of the experience I've had using these amazing projects.
+excerpt: Project..An overview of the experience I've had using these amazing projects.
 tags:
   - sem2
 categories: